determined-ai/determined/docs/model-dev-guide/hyperparameter/search-methods/hp-adaptive-asha.rst

 Resource budget:

 -  ``time_metric``, ``max_time``: The name of the "time" metric and the maximum value it will take for a trial that survives to the end of the experiment (see :ref:`Training Units
    <experiment-configuration_training_units>`).
 Note that the searcher will expect this metric to
    appear in validation metrics reported by the model.
-This quantity is domain-specific and should roughly reflect the number of minibatches the model must be trained on for it to converge on the data set.
+This quantity is domain-specific and should roughly reflect the number of minibatches the model must be trained on for it to converge on the dataset.
 For users who would like to determine this number experimentally, train a model with reasonable hyperparameters using the ``single`` search method.

 -  ``max_trials``: This indicates the total number of hyperparameter settings that will be evaluated in the experiment.
 Set ``max_trials`` to at least 500 to take advantage of speedups from